febo/eisodos/README.md

 #### `Account`

-This instruction receives anb `u64` as part of the instruction data, which specified the number of accounts expected by the processor.
-The processor only asserts that the number of accounts received is the same as the `expected` number.
+This instruction receives an `u64` value as part of the instruction data, which specifies the number of accounts expected by the processor.
+The processor only asserts that the number of accounts received is the same as the `expected` value.
+This in essence measures how much CUs the entrypoint comsumes to parse the input accounts.

 ### Program